aleksandr-kiliushin/learning/summaries/clean-architecture/index.md

 ## FOREWORD

-> Architecture represents the significant design decisions that shape a system, where significant is measured by cost of change.
+> **Architecture** represents the **significant design decisions that shape a system**, where significant is measured by cost of change.

 System's development changes should be:

 - ~~💸 costly~~;
 - ~~🤯 hard to make~~;
 - ~~🏭 managed projects of their own~~;
+- 🥱 easy to implement;
 - 🧘 folded into the daily workflow.

 There are a lot of paths to build the architecture:

-- 🗿 Architecture can be too strong and stable, born from authority and rigidity.
+- 🗿 Architecture can be too strong and stable, born from **authority and rigidity**.
-  If change is expensive, change is eliminated, which causes subdued or headed of into a bureacratic ditch.
+  If change is expensive, change is eliminated, which causes subdued or headed off into a bureacratic ditch.
-  Totalitarism in architecture becomes a dystrophia for developers and a constant source of developers for all.
+  Totalitarism in architecture becomes a dystrophia for developers and a constant source of frustration for all.
-- 🤡 Architecture can have a strong smell of speculative generality.
+- 🤡 Architecture can have a strong smell of **speculative generality**.
   Your project becomes filled with hard-coded guesswork, countless parameters, tombs of dead code, and more complexity than your maintanance budget can allow.
-- 😊 Architecture can be maintanable and flourishing.
+- 😊 Architecture can be **maintanable and flourishing**.
   - software softness is preserved as a first-class property of the system;
   - new things are discovered and created;
   - questions are asked;